agustinacassi/Cryptofertas/readme.md

 Proyecto realizado en grupo mediante metodología SCRUM.

-**Cryptofertas**
+---

-Criptoferta is a decentralized platform that connects users in the crypto space to trade NFT discount coupons for products and services to mitigate inflation.
+Criptofertas is a decentralized platform that connects users in the crypto space to trade NFT discount coupons for products and services to mitigate inflation.

 Blockchain technology will allow for a self-managed business model where all users will benefit from our native token.